Moriwaki divisors and the augmented base loci of divisors on the moduli space of curves

 {Proof of Corollary {\rm \ref{mod3}}} \begin{proof} Suppose that $D = P + N$ is an $\RR$-CKM Zariski decomposition.
-Then $P$ is nef and non trivial, because $\kappa(P) = \kappa(D) \geq 1$, whence it is a strict M-divisor (just intersect with the $F$-curves \cite{gkm}).
+Then $P$ is nef and non-trivial, because $\kappa(P) = \kappa(D) \geq 1$, whence it is a strict M-divisor by Lemma \ref{nefM}.
 Therefore, by Lemma \ref{B+zd} and Theorem \ref{main}, we have $\B_+(D) = \B_+(P) \subseteq \partial \overline{M}_g$, so that $D$ is a strict M-divisor again by Theorem \ref{main}.
 To conclude we just note that

 is not an M-divisor. \end{proof} {Proof of Corollary {\rm \ref{mod4}}} \begin{proof} Let $a \in \NN$ be such that $aK_{\overline{M}_g}$ and $aK_X$ are Cartier.
 Now non-positivity of $f$ means that we have